 A drop box is available for parties wishing to deposit documents after the end of the Court business day.
-However, documents left in the drop box after 4:00 pm, the end of the Court business day, will be filed as of the following court business day.
+However, documents left in the drop box after 4:00 pm, will be filed as of the following court business day.